-Second, Congress formerly funded one U.N. operation - the U.N.
-Peacekeeping Force in Cyprus (UNFICYP) - from the foreign operations authorization and appropriation bills (under Peacekeeping Operations (PKO) in the Military Assistance account).
+Second, Congress formerly funded one U.N. operation-the U.N.
+Peacekeeping Force in Cyprus (UNFICYP)-from the foreign operations authorization and appropriation bills (under Peacekeeping Operations (PKO) in the Military Assistance account).
 The U.S. contribution was funded this way because the Cyprus force was initially financed from voluntary contributions from U.N. member nations.
-On May 27, 1993, the Security Council changed the basis of funding for the force in Cyprus, from solely voluntary to assessed plus voluntary.
-Future funding for U.S. contributions to UNFICYP has moved, in the Administration's request, from the Foreign Operations, Military Assistance, PKO account to the State Department, CIPA account.
+On May 27, 1993, the Security Council changed the basis of funding for the force in Cyprus, from solely voluntary to assessed plus voluntary.56 Future funding for U.S. contributions to UNFICYP has moved, in the Administration's request, from the Foreign Operations, Military Assistance, PKO account to the State Department, CIPA account.
 Finally, Congress funds the U.S. contribution to some U.N. observer peacekeeping operations as part of its regular budget payment to the United Nations.
 There is no separate U.N.-assessed account for these groups.
 This is currently how the U.N.
 Truce Supervision Organization (UNTSO) and the U.N.
 Military Observer Group in India and Pakistan (UNMOGIP) are funded.

 Because U.N. peacekeeping requirements may arise out of sequence with the U.S. budget planning cycle, the President and Congress have had to devise extraordinary methods for acquiring initial funding for U.S. contributions to the operations.
 Over the past several years, these included reprogramming from other pieces of the international affairs budget, such as Economic Support Fund money obligated in past years for specific countries but not disbursed.
 Another approach used was the transfer of funds to the international affairs budget from the Department of Defense for funding U.N. peacekeeping operations.
+In recent years, the President has requested and the Congress has appropriated funding for U.S. assessed contributions to new or expanded peacekeeping operations through the supplemental appropriations process.